flesler/mcp-files/README.md

 ### **Common Issues**

 **Tools not showing up in MCP client:**
-- Ensure the path to `dist/index.js` is correct and absolute
-- Check that the MCP server is properly configured in your client
 - Verify Node.js version is 20 or higher
 - Try restarting your MCP client after configuration changes